jaguardado123/3326-lab-20/README.md

 For this assignment you are provided with 6 classes: `Animal`, `Crocodile`, `Lion`, `Ostrich`, `SaltwaterCrocodile` and `Zebra`.

-Refactor (improve) the code inside the classes to make them more efficient using **inheritance**
+Refactor (improve) the code inside the classes by **encapsulating** all of the atrributes.
+This may seem like too much work!
+Luckily, we can use **inheritance** to make our work easier.

 **Hint:** Start by identifying the Super Class first.
+(What do a crocodile, lion, ostrich, and zebra all have in common?)

-After refactoring your code, each class should still perform the same as it did before.
+After refactoring your code, run the test below to test your code.

 **Test Your Code:**